 Have you ever wondered if earning a certification in addition to your college degree could help you get ahead in your career?
 A certification, which is conferred by a governing body, serves as confirmation that you have expertise and credibility on a specific subject — and for some, it can be a career booster.

-This is the first installation of a three-part series about how to use the 12 weeks of summer to enhance your career experience and boost your chances of success.
+This is the third installation of a three-part series about how to use the 12 weeks of summer to enhance your career experience and boost your chances of success.

 Your online profiles – whether it is CareerQuest, LinkedIn, or both – give others clues about your personality and career path.
 It is often the first impression to hiring managers looking for specific skill sets to fill open positions.